-- Two dotted curves correspond to dispersion relations for internal inertio-gravity waves and internal acoustic waves (relatively fast processes) - these lines lie significantly below the energetically dominant processes on the dashed line - ⇒ they are energetically weak compared to the dominant processes along the dashed curve - ⇒ we do relatively little damage if we distort their propagation (will return to this later) - ullet the fact that these waves are fast puts strong constraints on Δt that can be used in numerical models with explicit time schemes. - $O(10^4 km)$: Large scale circulations (Asian summer monsoon). - $O(10^4 km)$: Undulations in the jet stream and pressure patterns associated with the largest scale Rossby waves (called planetary waves) - $O(10^3 km)$: Cyclones and anticyclones - \bullet ${\rm \mathcal{O}}(10\text{km}):$ The transition zones between relatively warm and cool air masses can collapse in scale to form fronts with widths of a few tens of $\rm km$ - $\mathfrak{O}(10^3 km-100m)$: Convection can be organized on a huge range of different scales (tropical intraseasonal oscillations; supercell complexes and squall lines; individual small cumulus clouds formed from turbulent boundary layer eddies) - $\mathfrak{O}(10m-1mm)$: Turbulent eddies in boundary layer (lowest few hundred m's of the atmosphere, where the dynamics is dominated by turbulent transports); range in scale from few hundred m's (the boundary layer depth) down to mm scale at which molecular diffusion becomes significant.
+- Two dotted curves correspond to dispersion relations for internal inertio-gravity waves and internal acoustic waves (relatively fast processes) - these lines lie significantly below the energetically dominant processes on the dashed line - ⇒ they are energetically weak compared to the dominant processes along the dashed curve - ⇒ we do relatively little damage if we distort their propagation (will return to this later) - the fact that these waves are fast puts constraints on the size of Δt (at least for explicit and semi-implicit time-stepping schemes)! - $\mathcal{O}(10^4 km)$: large scale circulations (Asian summer monsoon). - $\mathcal{O}(10^4 km)$: undulations in the jet stream and pressure patterns associated with the largest scale Rossby waves (called planetary waves) - $\mathcal{O}(10^3 km)$: cyclones and anticyclones - $\mathcal{O}(10km)$: the transition zones between relatively warm and cool air masses can collapse in scale to form fronts with widths of a few tens of km - $\mathcal{O}(10^3 km 100m)$: convection can be organized on a huge range of different scales (tropical intraseasonal oscillations; supercell complexes and squall lines; individual small cumulus clouds formed from turbulent boundary layer eddies) - $\mathcal{O}(10m-1mm)$: turbulent eddies in boundary layer (lowest few hundred m's of the atmosphere, where the dynamics is dominated by turbulent transports); range in scale from few hundred m's (the boundary layer depth) down to mm scale at which molecular diffusion becomes significant.